Connect with others who understand.

 Treatments To Manage PBC Symptoms

 Although PBC treatments can help prevent further progression of the disease, they may not help with other symptoms.
-UDCA and obeticholic acid often don’t help with the most common symptoms — fatigue and itching.
-In fact, obeticholic acid can make itching worse.
+Ursodiol may not help with the most common symptoms — fatigue and itching.
 Additional treatments can help you manage the symptoms that bother you.

 If you have dry eyes and mouth, artificial tears and saliva substitutes can help.
 Sucking on hard candy or chewing gum can also help with dry mouth symptoms.